-display on the 2013-14 restoration of the Governor Stone may be seen at
+A mimi display on the Governor Stone may be seen at

 the Publishing Museum, 1134 Beck Avenue, Panama City, Florida.
+This includes a remnant of the vessel recovered after Hurricane Michael.
 A

 walking tour of the historic St. Andrews area is available from the

-Artifact displays can be prepared for temporary displays for interested parties.
+Artifact displays can be prepared for temporary exhibits for interested parties.

 2010 The Friends of the Governor Stone, Inc. received a grant from the